Why EHR data interoperability is such a mess in 3 charts

 It’s not just the reality that implementing, running and maintaining all the different products have created something of mess, either.
 Healthcare as an industry needs interoperability to be able move forward now that the system is digital.

-Achieving interoperability among different EHR platforms is so difficult, in fact, that the Office of the National Coordinator for Health IT, the federal agency charged with leading public and private healthcare organizations toward interoperability, essentially retooled its meaningful use EHR incentive program to focus on enabling a more unified view of patient data.
+Achieving interoperability among different EHR platforms is so difficult, in fact, that the Centers for Medicare and Medicaid Services working with the Office of the National Coordinator for Health IT, the federal agency charged with leading public and private healthcare organizations toward interoperability, essentially retooled the meaningful use EHR incentive program to focus on enabling a more unified view of patient data.
 Health IT shops across America, meet “promoting interoperability.”

 “There were three steps originally.
 Get as many hospitals and medical groups to purchase a viable EHR, then to meaningfully use that EHR, and the direction for the third step was to focus on qualitative value and quality measures,” Icenhower added.
 “Now they’re saying instead of that, ‘we skipped the step where the patient is the center of the universe and their data is spread across different systems,’ so ONC shifted to focusing on the patient.”